 This is not like a grant program.
 There is no guaranteed way of accessing these funds, as each creative sentence is tailored to a specific offence.
 However, it does help to share information about your organization’s current or future project plans and ambitions with the creative sentencing program liaison.
-The liaison is part of Alberta Environment and Parks, works with Crown prosecutors in Alberta Justice and Solicitor General to come up with appropriate creative sentencing projects, and monitors their implementation.
+The liaison is part of Alberta Environment and Protected Areas, works with Crown prosecutors in Alberta Justice to come up with appropriate creative sentencing projects, and monitors their implementation.

 The program liaison will call you to discuss a project.
 Often, due to the nature of the court process, the program contact will not have a lot of time to pull together the project details for the court order, so there could be pressure on your organization to quickly pull information together.
 The confidential nature of the court process means the liaison may not be able to share many details with you about the case or the timing of it.

 Cancelling a project

 Creative sentencing projects are almost always presented to the judge as a joint submission from the Crown prosecutor and defence counsel.
 If, for some reason, one of the parties changes their mind, then the creative sentencing idea can be cancelled.
 As well, the judge can reject a joint submission.
 This means that until the judge has approved the project, nothing should be assumed to be in place.

 The commitments vary according to the project, but there are several responsibilities that apply to nearly every creative sentencing project.
 Recipient organizations must have someone step forward to set up a trust account for the funds and authorize disbursement of those funds.
 As well, reports are due when the project is complete.

 Currently, the Communications branch of Alberta Environment and Protected Areas posts information bulletins on their external website when sentencing decisions are made by the court.